List of Wild Cards characters: Sleeper

 The Sleeper (Croyd Crenson) was created by Roger Zelazny.

-In September 1946, ninth-grader Croyd Crenson, native of an unspecified borough of the New York City metropolitan area, was one of the first victims of the alien virus dubbed "the Wild Card", which generates random mutations in humans, many times leading to an altered appearance and/or superhuman abilities.
+In September 1946, ninth-grader Croyd Crenson, native of an unspecified borough of the New York City metropolitan area, was one of the first victims of the alien virus dubbed "the Wild Card", which generates random mutations in humans, many times leading to an altered appearance, superhuman abilities, or both.
 In Croyd's case, however, his mutation induces the virus to periodically re-infect his body (similar to malaria), causing him to develop a different appearance and set of powers every time he sleeps.
 Fortunately, the primary constant among these changes is an altered sleep cycle: he can spend anywhere from days to weeks at a time with no need for sleep, followed by equally varying periods of extended sleep, analogous to a pupal stage, during which his body alters to a new configuration.
 Croyd's root mutation is generally considered that of an Ace, though the classification of his abilities changes from mutation to mutation.
 He shows no sign of the effects of advancing age, though in the later eras depicted in the novels he would be approaching his sixties.

 Croyd constantly fears that he will one day wake up as a permanent Joker, immune to the virus, or that it will simply kill him, as the virus does to the majority of those it infects (known as "drawing the Black Queen").
 As he starts to feel tired, he usually turns to amphetamines to stay awake, becoming increasingly violent and paranoid.
 Depending on where he is in his sleep/wake cycle, he can be a friendly rogue, a coldly brutal mercenary, a twitchy junkie and thief, or a deadly, raving psychotic.